 - Enable you to submit your CV, to apply for specific jobs or to subscribe to our job alerts (please see the section ‘Job alerts’ for more detail);

-- Process your employment file whilst employed by us, for example, referrals to occupational health, or to disclose details to our third party Fleet Management company for Company Car users;
+- Process your employment file whilst employed by us, for example, Health Insurance and Pension providers; HMRC; and referrals to Occupational Health.

 - Answer any queries you may have connected with your employment with us;